fhoedemakers/pico-infonesPlus/README.md

 | 3V            |        | + column on breadboard connected to feather 3.3V pin         |
 | GND           |        | - column on breadboard connected to feather ground pin|

+### WII  nunchuck breakout adapter.

+Connect the nunchuck breakout adapter to the Feather DVI using the STEMMA QT cable.

 #### NES controller port.
 |  Port         | GPIO |  |
 | ------------- | ---- | ---------- |